 Home health care, bonds on statewide ballot in Maine

-PORTLAND, Maine (AP) — Mainers are deciding on a proposal to raise taxes to provide universal home care and bond initiatives totaling $200 million on Election Day.
+PORTLAND, Maine (AP) — Mainers on Tuesday rejected a proposal to raise taxes to provide universal home care.

-The first-of-its-kind home health care referendum calls for a 3.8 percent tax increase to provide home care for all Maine seniors and individuals with disabilities regardless of income.
+The first-of-its-kind home health care referendum called for a 3.8 percent tax increase to provide home care for all Maine seniors and individuals with disabilities regardless of income.

-The referendum question has drawn strong criticism from home care agencies, health care and business associations, and all three gubernatorial candidates.
-Critics say the referendum's language would mean higher taxes for all families earning over $128,400.
+The proposal drew strong criticism from home care agencies, health care and business associations, and all three gubernatorial candidates.
+Critics said the referendum's language would mean higher taxes for all families earning over $128,400.

 A transportation bond would spend $106 million for maintenance of the state's roads and bridges.
 The bulk of the money, $80 million, would be directed to busy roadways in greatest need of repair.